 - About 1,500 visitors to each of the festivals every year.

-- 25 classes & workshops every day on: Yoga (Asanas), Pranayama, Yoga Nidra, Meditation, Ayurveda, Nutrition, Mantra, Sanskrit, Sacred Geometry, Yoga Dance, Yoga Philosophy, Jyotish, Vaastu, Sound Bath.
+- 25 - 35 classes & workshops every day on: Yoga (Asanas), Pranayama, Yoga Nidra, Meditation, Ayurveda, Nutrition, Mantra, Sanskrit, Sacred Geometry, Yoga Dance, Yoga Philosophy, Jyotish, Vaastu, Sound Bath, Mens' Circles, Womens' Circles.

-- 3 - 4 Sacred Music concerts/kirtan every day.
+- 3 - 4 Sacred Music Concerts/Kirtans every day.

-- 50+ vendor marketplace offering products and services for a healthy and conscious lifestyle.
+- About 55 vendors in the marketplace, offering products and services for a healthy and conscious lifestyle.

 - Healing Camp representing various healing modalities such as Ayurveda, Chinese Medicine, Energy Healing, Massage Therapy, Polarity Healing and more healing modalities.